numpy/numpy/doc/source/reference/random/brng/index.rst

 Basic Random Number Generators
 ------------------------------

+.. currentmodule:: numpy.random

-The random values produced by :class:`~randomgen.generator.RandomGenerator` are produced by a basic RNG.
+The random values produced by :class:`~RandomGenerator` are produced by a basic RNG.
 These basic RNGs do not directly provide random numbers and only contains methods used for seeding, getting or setting the state, jumping or advancing the state, and for accessing